 Pastor Harvey has been married to his wife Karen since 1987 and they have three grown children; Matthew, Emily and Sarah.
 Pastor Harvey loves to watch soccer and read in his spare time.

 Joe Scheets was raised in our church, and heard God’s call on his life during the ministries of our own Dr. E. M. Leckrone and Rev. Wm.
 J. Causer.
-He comes to us after retiring from forty years of parish ministry in our Conference to serve as our Part Time Assistant Pastor.
+He comes to us after retiring from forty years of parish ministry in our Conference to serve as our Part Time Assistant Pastor focused on Journey in Freeburg.
 With a smile, he describes his work among us as Homebound Visitation and Other Good Stuff.

 He and Patty have a son, Joseph, who lives in a group home in Cincinnati,